MarkhamShofner/masters/fundamentals/definitions.md

   - class diagrams concisely illustrate the attributes and methods a class will have, and also the relationships between classes
   - `+` indicates public visibility, `-` indicates private visibility, `#` indicates protected visibility
   +;

+Module 8,
+  Polymorphism
+  - Implement abstract methods & abstract classes.
+  - Implement Interfaces.
+  - Use interfaces to implement polymorphism.
+  - Use interfaces to share constants.
+  +;
+Interface,
+  - keyword can fully abstract a class' interface from its implementation.
+  - syntactically similar to classes, but lack instance variables (do not maintain state)
+  - designed to support dynamic method resolution at run time class Classname implements Interfacename
+  - when variables are declared as object references, this goes a long way towards run time polymorphism because it allows references to different interface implementations (depending on the object) with the same method calls - push() and pop() for example
+    - the method to be executed is looked up dynamically at run time, allowing classes to be created later than the code which calls methods on them.
+The calling code can dispatch through an interface without having to know anything about the "callee".
+  +;

+Module 9,
+  Java Exception Handling
+  - Explain return code processing.
+  - Explain the advantages of exception processing vs return code processing.
+  - Design effective Java exception processing and custom exception classes.
+  - Design effective throwing Java exceptions.
+  +;
+Exception,
+  - abnormal condition that arises in a code sequence at run time.
+  - a run time error.
+  +;
+Java Exception,
+  - object that describes an exceptional (error) condition that has occurred in a piece of code
+  - when an exception condition arises, an object representing that exception is created and thrown in the method that caused the error.
+That method may choose to handle to exception itself, or pass it on.
+  +;